 Securing Your New Gas Points

-Once a new gas line installation passes the required inspections, the final step is to properly secure newly installed gas connection points.
+Once a new gas line installation passes the required inspections, properly securing newly installed gas connection points is the final step.
 This ensures lines are protected against potential impacts or damage.

 Indoor points can be fitted with durable metal access panels that blend into the surrounding walls or cabinets.
 Outdoors, hard plastic or metal securable caps keep rodents, dirt and debris out of gas pipe openings while allowing convenient access for connection flex lines as needed.